Sleep Experts Say Bay Area Leap To Daylight Saving Time Not Healthy

-SAN FRANCISCO (CBS SF) — Early Sunday morning, San Francisco Bay Area residents will undergo the annual ritual of turning their clocks ahead an hour, but sleep experts are raising alarms about the health impact of the time shift.
+SAN FRANCISCO (CBS SF) — Early Sunday morning, San Francisco Bay Area residents underwent the annual ritual of turning their clocks ahead an hour, but sleep experts are raising alarms about the health impact of the time shift.

-In 2019, an American Academy of Sleep Medicine survey of more than 2,000 U.S. adults found that 63% support the elimination of seasonal time changes in favor of a national, fixed, year-round time, and only 11% oppose it.READ MORE: Suspect In San Francisco Uber Assault Held On Identity Theft Charges In Las Vegas
+In 2019, an American Academy of Sleep Medicine survey of more than 2,000 U.S. adults found that 63% support the elimination of seasonal time changes in favor of a national, fixed, year-round time, and only 11% oppose it.READ MORE: Asian-American Community Leaders Call Proposed State Senate Crime Bill 'Tone Deaf'

 UC San Francisco researcher Dr. Kin Yuen wrote in a co-authored editorial for AASM Journal that Monday after Spring forward results in an uptick in everything from medical errors, suicide risks, mood disorders, heart attacks, metabolic syndromes, accidents and injuries.